 What is dramatherapy?

-You can work in many different ways, including using art, sound, physical movement or speech to express what is happening for you in a comfortable and creative space.
+You can choose to work in many different ways: with art, sound, music, the body and with the written or spoken word to express what is happening for you in a comfortable, informal space.

 Example activities